š Get Race Ready: Your Ultimate Guide to Conquering the Gazley Volkswagen Wellington Marathon

 Cycle-Savvy Tips for Women

-Your menstrual cycleĀ can influence how you feelāand how you performāon race day.
+Your menstrual cycle can influence how you feelāand how you performāon race day.
 Whether itās your period, PMS, or somewhere in between, a bit of planning can help you feel strong and in control.

 If Your Period Might Fall on Race Dayā¦

-Track your cycle in the lead-up to avoid surprises
+ā¢Track your cycle in the lead-up to avoid surprises.

-Wear gear that makes you feel confident and comfortable
+ā¢Wear gear that makes you feel confident and comfortable.

-Menstrual cups last longer, so youāre less likely to need a mid-race stop
+ā¢Plan for sanitary product logistics: Pads arenāt great for runningātry tampons or menstrual cups.
+Menstrual cups last longer, so youāre less likely to need a mid-race stop.

-Time changes around start time or toilet access
+ā¢Time your changes around the start time or toilet access on the course.

 If Youāre in the Follicular Phase

-Good news ā most women feel strong, energetic, and sharpĀ in this phase (the week or two after your period).
+Good newsāmost women feel strong, energetic, and sharp in this phase (the week or two after your period).
+Estrogen is rising, which can aid in muscle recovery and carbohydrate metabolism.
 Youāre likely to feel ready to race and up for a challenge.
 Go get it!

 If Youāre in the Late Luteal Phase